You have a class hierarchy in which a subclass is practically the same as its superclass.

 Program complexity is reduced.
 Fewer classes mean fewer things to keep straight in your head and fewer breakable moving parts to worry about during future code changes.

 Navigating through your code is easier when methods are defined in one class early.
-You do not need to comb through the entire hierarchy to find a particular method.
+You don’t need to comb through the entire hierarchy to find a particular method.

 When Not to Use

-Does the class hierarchy that you are refactoring have more than one subclass?
+Does the class hierarchy that you’re refactoring have more than one subclass?
 If so, after refactoring is complete, the remaining subclasses should become the inheritors of the class in which the hierarchy was collapsed.

 But keep in mind that this can lead to violations of the Liskov substitution principle.
 For example, if your program emulates city transport networks and you accidentally collapse the